microsoft/react-native-windows-samples/docs/native-api/IViewManagerWithDropViewInstance-api-windows.md

-Enables view managers to track when views areremoved from their shadow trees.
+Enables view managers to track when views are removed from the shadow tree.